bryanayers/centos5i686/README.md

 # centos5i686
-Dockerfile to build a 32-bit CentOS 5 image
+Dockerfile to build a CentOS 5 image that includes 32-bit libraries.